I am half blind, I am half deaf; I am half Helen Keller.

 Two years later, Chelsea failed a required hearing test at her elementary school and discovered she was deaf in her right ear.
-Unconnected to Coats’ disease, the hearing loss resulted from the absence of three small bones in her middle ear that were likely destroyed by infections she had as an infant.
+Unconnected to Coats’ disease, the hearing loss resulted from the absence of three small bones in her middle ear that likely dissolved by infections she had as an infant.

 Chelsea would suffer another setback as a teenager when a cataract formed on her lens, and her blind eye became noticeably smaller than her other eye.
 After consulting with doctors, the decision to remove the eye was made.
 Six weeks after recovering from her surgery, Chelsea was fitted for a prosthetic eye.

 Creating half Helen Foundation

 Motivated by her own loss, Chelsea turned her personal experience into an opportunity to help others.
 Using her graduation money, she set out to start half Helen Foundation, a nonprofit organization that provides preventive vision and hearing screenings.
 With the help of the West Austin Lions Club and other donors, Chelsea purchased half Helen’s first Spot camera and two audiometers for screenings.

 Chelsea began her work in Hawaii after discovering that, due to budget cuts, the state had stopped conducting mandatory school vision and hearing tests in 1995.
 After contacting the Maui Lions Club and one local school, Chelsea flew out to present her idea.
-When she returned to Texas to a week later, she devised a plan to screen each student in every public school on Maui and its neighboring islands, Lanai and Molokai.
+When she returned to Texas a week later, she devised a plan to screen each student in every public school on Maui and its neighboring islands, Lanai and Molokai.